|History of the West Vancouver Police Department|

 Page 1 of 3

-The District of West Vancouver was incorporated on March 15, 1912.
-The first election was held on April 6, 1912.
+The District of West Vancouver was incorporated on March 15, 1912, and the first District Council was elected April 6, 1912.